Table of Contents

 Updated on

-Below, you’ll find a South Korea packing list, along with sections on what to wear in South Korea, what NOT to bring, and answers to FAQs.
+The culture is unique, the food is delicious, and the landscapes are vast.
+But packing for South Korea is not as obvious as some locations.
+This is why I created a South Korea packing list, along with sections on what to wear in South Korea, what NOT to bring, and answers to common FAQs.

 Man-in-South Korea looking at view